-Northern Ireland has been integrating solar panels into its renewables mix for over a decade, with its total capacity increasing from 2 megawatts (MW) in 2011 to 352MW in 2022
+Northern Ireland has been increasing its adoption of solar panels both on a domestic and industrial scale, with its total capacity increasing from 2 megawatts (mW) in 2011 to 352MW in 2022.

-Domestic solar installations in the UK rose by more than 30 per cent in 2023, as homeowners increasingly see the benefits in reducing their reliance on the grid, cutting their energy bills, and contributing to greener energy habits.
+Homeowners are increasingly seeing the benefits in reducing their reliance on the grid, cutting their energy bills, and contributing to greener energy habits.
+In Northern Ireland, a 3-bedroom home could save £928 a year on energy bills by installing a solar system.

-This guide explores solar panels in Northern Ireland, their benefits, the availability of funding and grants, the installation process and more.
+This guide explores solar panels in Northern Ireland, their benefits, the availability of funding and grants and the installation process, so you can decide whether you should opt for this renewable energy source in your home.

 Request solar quotes by answering a few simple questions